PixarAnimationStudios/ruby-jss/lib/jamf/README.md

 ## Requirements

 ##### Ruby 2.3 or higher
-  Some features of ruby 2.3 are used throughout. macOS 10.12.6 or higher can use the /usr/bin/ruby that comes with the OS.
+Some features of ruby 2.3 are used throughout the Jamf module.

+macOS 10.12.6 or higher can use the ruby that comes with the OS, at /usr/bin/ruby.

 ##### Manully install Faraday and Faraday Middleware